sn0x-sharma/sn0x-sharma/README.md

 Hi 👋 My name is sanket sharma AKA sn0x
 =======================================

-Cyber security researcher and Machine learning enginear , Bug bounty hunter , CEHv11 , EWPTXv2 , AWS , RHCSA certified.
+Cyber security researcher and Machine learning engineer , Bug bounty hunter , CEHv11 , EWPTXv2 , AWS , RHCSA certified.
 -----------------------------------------------------------------------------------------------------------------------

 Cyber security Researcher and extensive knowledge of Information Security along with other Computer Science domains.
 Detail-oriented with excellent observational, organizational and communication skills with strong interest in ethical hacking, penetration testing, vulnerability analysis, and network security.
 Hard-working, energetic, personable, and technical-minded individual.
 Possess exceptional customer service and communication skills with the strong ability to multitask and resolve issues quickly.